SSE-SUH/spassMeter/Instrumentation.ex/README.txt

   - monitoring of multiple JVMs on the same machine
   - relaxed thread monitoring for serialized runnables (preliminary)
   - spass-meter-rt.jar not required anymore in classpath (packaging changed)
+- version 1.2 (monitoring individual instances)
+  - version file in Jar (inspired by H. Knoche)
+  - static instrumentation dependency and file name patterns (reported by M. Keunecke)
+  - pattern improvement for namespace/module (reported by A. Krafczyk)